How to measure customer service performance (even while working remotely)

 Your customer service team makes customers happy every day.
-But as a manager, you might not know how they do it, or what the exact results are.
+But as a manager, you may not know how they do it, or what the exact results are.
 Especially since most of us have started working remotely, this has become extra hard.

 With these insights, your team can improve themselves and make customers even happier than before.
-I’m going to tell you how you can measure customer service performance by using Trengo.

 To measure is to know

 Measuring customer service performance will provide you with interesting insights.
 From there, you can improve your team’s performance and set KPI’s.

 So, what can we measure exactly?
 Here are some examples: